rikosintie/CookBook/Aruba/Procurve/Alias.md

  b-debug-off
 ```

-### Alias that takes a parameter
+### Aliases that need a parameter

-The `s-bcast-limit` alias uses the symbol $1 to represent an argument.
+The `s-bcast-limit` alias uses the symbol `$1` to represent an argument.
 This is standard Linux BASH Shell style.
 The command looks
 like this:

-`show rate-limit bcast $1`
+`alias "s-bcast-limit" "show rate-limit bcast $1"`

 To use the alias: